Get to grips with grain

 In 1975 the windmill’s first floor became a museum.
 Thanks to a grant from the hallowed Heritage Lottery Fund, the sails were restored to working order in 1999 and the museum was extended to the ground floor, where the exhibits relate mainly to the development and construction of windmills.
 There’s a collection of millwright’s tools and more than a dozen model mills, all made by the curator.

 While the ground floor is conventionally museumish, the collection is more distinctive upstairs, where you can find out how Wimbledon windmill worked, see how grain was milled to produce flour and climb a ladder up to the base of the tower.
-Shown in the bottom right image below, one Victorian parlour has been retained to give a flavour of residential life here in 1870.
+One Victorian parlour has been retained to give a flavour of residential life here in 1870.

 The volunteer staff are welcoming and well informed.
 The shop is stocked with all things Wimbledon and windmills, and if you’re short on time you can visit it without paying the museum admission charge – which is anyway extremely affordable.
 You could come here for a month of Saturdays and Sundays for the price of one ascent of the ArcelorMittal Orbit.

-Several exhibits are especially appealing to kids, notably the participative ones like the hand quern, shown middle right in the set of images below.
+Several exhibits are especially appealing to kids, notably the participative ones like the hand quern.
 While visiting the museum for Hidden London, I observed one small child make the transition from believing that wheat had one sole purpose – “making Weetabix” – to understanding the whole ‘grain chain’ and having fun while he was learning.
 As the family prepared to leave he protested, “I want to stay here longer!”